 Tips for Avoiding Comparison

-If you find yourself falling into the comparison trap, you can refer to this guide to reclaim your happiness any time you’re feeling stress, have low self-esteem, need motivation, experience fear, or when any negative scenario arises.
+If you find yourself falling into the comparison trap, you can refer to this guide to claim your happiness any time you’re feeling stress, have low self-esteem, need motivation, experience fear, or when any negative scenario arises.

 Focus on Your Own Needs